XRPLF/XRPL-Standards/XLS-0040d-decentralized-identity/README.md

 The DID document or other data associated with the XRPL DID's `URI` and/or `Data`, and/or `DIDDocument` fields can contain any content, though it is recommended that it conforms to the W3C DID Document and Verifiable Credentials (VC) specification.
 As anchored DIDs on XRPL can be resolved by anyone, care should be taken to only update to resolve DID Documents and data which DO NOT expose any sensitive personal information, or information which one may not wish to be public.
 DID documents should be limited to verification methods and service endpoints, and SHOULD not store any personal information.

 ## 6.3.
 IPFS and Canonicity
 IPFS allows anyone to store content publicly on the nodes in a distributed network.
 A common misconception is that anyone can edit content, however the content-addressability of IPFS means that this new edited content will have a different address to the original.
-While any entity can copy a DID Document anchored with an XRPL account's `URI`, they cannot change the document that a DID resolves to via the XRPL `account_objects` resolution unless they control the private key which created the corresponding `DID` object.
+While any entity can copy a DID Document anchored with an XRPL account's `DIDDocument` or `URI` fields, they cannot change the document that a DID resolves to via the XRPL `account_objects` resolution unless they control the private key which created the corresponding `DID` object.

 For more, see [§ 10.
 Privacy Considerations](https://www.w3.org/TR/did-core/#privacy-considerations) in did-core.